Create a Profile, Tips, LinkedIn vs Handshake

 Linked in is not the most effective if you simply hit the “apply with LinkedIn” button without updating your profiles for the position you are applying.
 Sometimes your LinkedIn profile matches what you are applying for but many times it does not.

-Check for positions using various key words.
-I like to search looking only at what has been posted in the past week and then once a week go in and check to see what has been added.
-Here are two searches using machine learning and data analyst.
-You might try using a particular skill that you like.
+Tip: Check for positions using various key words.
+Try searching only what has been posted in the past week and then once a week go in and check to see what has been added.

-LinkedIn vs Handshake LinkedIn is a good networking tool but for the application process it is a bit more difficult than say Handshake.
+LinkedIn vs Handshake LinkedIn is a good networking tool but for the application process it is a bit different than say Handshake.
 One reason is you can’t choose to upload from several different profiles/resumes.
 It is also too easy to click "apply now using LinkedIn profile" as mentioned above.
 Good idea to use both tools when searching for work.
-It’s a good idea to use several different tools when searching for work.
+In fact, it’s a good idea to use several different tools when searching for work.

-If you apply for a job using your LinkedIn profile how does it affect your LinkedIn feed?
+If I apply for a job with LinkedIn profile how does it affect my LinkedIn feed?
 (For example, do more jobs pop up that are similar to ones you’ve applied to?
-Yes, I believe LinkedIn does send you more jobs related to those you have looked at and have applied to.
-Here is an article on what employers see when you apply to their job. https://www.linkedin.com/pulse/what-employers-see-when-you-apply-linkedin-jessica-h-
+Here is an article on what employers see when you apply to their job.